 Dr Andrea Lagna BA and MA (University of Turin), PhD (University of Sussex)

 Lecturer in International Management and Innovation

 Dr Andrea Lagna is Lecturer in International Management and Innovation.
 He is part of the International Business, Strategy and Innovation (IBSI) group.

-Andrea’s current research agenda concerns innovation management and strategy in the financial sector.
-He uses historical and ethnographic methods to study FinTech developments in capital markets; b) the role of information technology in financial markets.
+Andrea’s current research agenda concerns digital innovation in the financial sector.
+He uses historical and ethnographic methods to study FinTech developments in capital markets; b) the role of fintech firms in financial inclusion initiatives.

 Andrea is the module leader for the MBA course BSP109 ‘International Management’ and the BSc course BSC051 ‘International Corporate Governance and Firms’.